msuchane/presciidoc/README.md

-# presciidoc
+# presciidoc (WIP)

-Preprocessing AsciiDoc for other tools (WIP).
+Preprocessing AsciiDoc for other tools.

 The goal of this program is to partially parse an AsciiDoc file, remove certain non-paragraph elements, and present the document as a syntax tree.
 Other tools can later analyze or further process the representation.

+**Warning:** This tool is a work in progress and an experiment.
+It cannot parse the vast majority of AsciiDoc syntax.

 ## Installation